 Water is a very good natural solvent and helps develop the aroma of coffee and tea.
 The amount of temporary hardness (limescale) in the water affects the dissolution of aromatics, for example in tea and coffee.
 The higher the proportion of limescale in the water, the lower is the ability to dissolve.
 With a low scale content in drinking water, the aroma of tea and coffee develops better, as does that of cooked foods.

 Treatment Plants add chlorine at P.O.E.
-(Point of Entry) to remove germs and ensure they do not re-appear while the water travels many miles through the pipes to your tap (P.O.U. ...Point of Use).
+(Point of Entry) to remove germs and ensure they don't re-appear while the water travels many miles through the pipes to your tap (P.O.U. ...Point of Use).
 While the amount of chlorine added is regulated and not considered dangerous, it does impair taste and odour plus there is a definite chance that it can combine with organic compounds to produce chlorinated hydrocarbons that may lead to health related problems.
-The activated carbon in the filter will reduce the chlorine by up to 99%.
+The activated carbon in the Filter will reduce the chlorine by up to 99%.

 Tap water, whilst safe, may contain substances which affect its taste and appearance.
 A BRITA jug water filter is a simple yet effective way of reducing these substances, thereby improving the taste and appearance of water for hot and cold drinks, cooking and food preparation.Over 30 years of research and development have resulted in the range of BRITA water filters and their unique BRITA cartridge designed to filter better for longer.
 As UK market leader, BRITA products are widely available through many leading outlets across the country.